 The world hasn’t figured out yet that John Maynard Keynes’ policies are flawed and dangerous.

 In contrast to real estate, the supplies of foodstuffs never reached an excessive level, as stockpiles are at multi-decade lows.
-Very few consumers ever speculated in food, while “flipping” of real estate was common.
-Food-related ETFs didn’t even exist a few years ago, that’s how novel investing in food is.
+Very few consumers ever speculated on food, while “flipping” of real estate was common.
+Food-related ETFs didn’t even exist a few years ago; that’s how novel investing in food is.
 Although builders became very wealthy during the housing boom, farmers benefited very little until this year.
-Corn, wheat, soybeans and rice sell for less on the Chicago Board of Trade than they did a year ago, while costs have jumped.
+Corn, wheat, soybeans, and rice sell for less on the Chicago Board of Trade than they did a year ago, while costs have jumped.
 Now that banks are reluctant to extend credit, the capital investment in agriculture will shrink to an unsustainably low level.
 Those are indications of a major market bottom, not a recently popped bubble.

-Investors should treat such extreme conditions as opportunities rather than take the herd mentality and view them as disasters; historically the masses have always been on the wrong side of the equation and there is no reason to expect anything different this time either.
+Investors should treat such extreme conditions as opportunities rather than take the herd mentality and view them as disasters; historically, the masses have always been on the wrong side of the equation, and there is no reason to expect anything different this time either.